TheIoTLearningInitiative/Master/README.md

 > Internet of Things Learning Initiative promotes education in Science, Technology, Engineering, Mathematics and Robotics through a collaboration model primarily thought to generate a strong talent pool of “Internet of Everything” players.

-ToDo.
-Explain initiative

-- Difference with Forums
-- Structured, Avoid having knowledge everywhere
-- PoC
-- No Rework
-- Open
-- Everyone can take it
-- Easy to understand
-- IoT is about a solution not a particular topic

-## Structure

-- Training
-- Mentoring
-- Development

 ## Curricula

 ### Core